palewire/django-calaccess-technical-documentation/docs/apps/calaccess_scraped/managementcommands.rst

 Management commands
 ===================

-The scraped-data app includes the following commands for scraping campaign finance data from the `CAL-ACCESS <http://www.sos.ca.gov/prd/cal-access/>`__ website.
+The scraped-data app includes the following commands for scraping campaign finance data from the `CAL-ACCESS website`_.

-As with any Django app management command, these can be invoked on the command line or `called within your Python code <https://docs.djangoproject.com/en/1.10/ref/django-admin/#running-management-commands-from-your-code>`_.
+As with any Django app management command, these can be invoked on the command line or `called within your Python code`_.

-Raw content downloaded from CAL-ACCESS is stored in ``.scraper_cache/``, found in the directory specified by ``BASE_DIR`` in your Django project's `settings <https://docs.djangoproject.com/en/1.11/topics/settings/>`_.
+Raw content downloaded from CAL-ACCESS is stored in ``.scraper_cache/``, found in the directory specified by ``BASE_DIR`` in your Django project's settings_.

 ----------------------